Sarracenia flava Founder's Plant

 Jeff acquired this particular clone of Sarracenia flava during the 1980s, so it was part of his collection when he started the nursery in 1995.
-This plant is regarded as the "typical" form of S. flava, botanically known as S. flava var. flava.
-It's a reliable grower and is usually the first to send up flower buds soon after the winter snow melts.
-Yellow flowers by mid-spring.
-Its best pitchers occur in spring and early summer.
-May this plant prosper in your garden as it has in ours!
+This plant is considered the "typical" form of S. flava, botanically known as S. flava var. flava.
+It is a reliable grower and usually the first to send up flower buds soon after the winter snow melts, with yellow flowers appearing by mid-spring.
+Its best pitchers develop in spring and early summer.
+May this plant thrive in your garden as it has in ours!

 GENERAL CARE